gapdays/gap-sage-days2016/index.md

 # {{ site.title }}
 ## {{ site.description }}<br> {{ site.location }}

+_**TRAVEL UPDATE: (2015-12-23)** The [Forth Road Bridge](https://www.forthroadbridge.org/) has
+ reopened for traffic except Heavy Goods Vehicles today, and is expected to stay open.
+In particular this means that bus services to St Andrews will run as normal again._

 _**TRAVEL UPDATE:** The [Forth Road Bridge](https://www.forthroadbridge.org/) is currently closed [at least until new year](http://www.bbc.co.uk/news/uk-scotland-35001277).
 If you travel via Edinburgh, we recommend to take a train to Leuchars, but please